FroggMaster/FlipperZero/Notes and Documentation/Windows Development Environment.md

 - How to build the firmware on Windows VIA Docker in CMD or Docker in WSL2

 ## Instructions
 1) You're going to need to start by **downloading and installing the appropriate tools for development**.
 I've listed a selection of tools for you to choose from and highlighted the ones that I specifically use with a :frog:.
 Any of the below tools will work for your required purposes.
+Please review the [`Required Tools`](https://github.com/FroggMaster/FlipperZero/blob/main/Notes%20and%20Documentation/Windows%20Development%20Environment.md#required-tools) section first.

 2) Once you've installed the appropriate tools you're ready to hop into some development!
 We're going to start by cloning the Flipper Zero Firmware we want to modify.